Yeghegnadzor: Geography and climate

 The surrounding areas of the town are home to some mammals including bezoar ibex, wolf and fox; reptiles including adder and viper; and birds including partridge and sparrow.

 Demographics

 Culture

 Yeghegnadzor is the largest town and the cultural centre of Vayots Dzor Province.
 It has a cultural palace, a public library and a regional museum.
 The town is also home to an art school, a sports school and a musical academy.
 There is an amphitheater in the Momik public park at the centre of the town.
 The park is also home to a vishapakar (dragon stone) dating back to the 2nd millennium BC.

-The people in Yeghegnadzor are mainly conservative.
-They largely celebrate the religious and traditional feasts, including Trndez and Vardavar.
+As in other parts of Armenia, the people of Yeghegnadzor celebrate traditional Armenian religious festivals, such as Trndez and Vardavar.
 However, the most popular celebration in the town is the harvest festival, taking place every year on the second Sunday of October.
 Locals from all villages take part in the parade on cars decorated with flowers, bringing their own crops, berries typical to their territories.
-Theatrical shows and concerts are being held during the festival.
+Theatrical shows and concerts are held during the festival.

+Yeghegnadzor is also known for its cheese.
+Yeghegnadzor cheese is made from pasteurized cow's or goat's milk (or both) and mixed with local greens.
+It is stored in individual clay pots, then buried in the mountains and left to mature for at least 6 months before consumption.
+The flavors are strong, sharp, and salty, while the addition of mountain greens gives the cheese even more unique flavors.
+The texture is semi-soft, and crumbly.